wesleimp/drone-circleci/README.md

 ## Build

-Build the binary with the following commang commands:
+Build the binary with the following commands:

 ```sh
 $ go build